We are doing science for policy

 The JRC’s expertise on econometrics, statistics and financial markets modelling support the Commission in improving prudential regulation for EU banks and insurances and addressing financial risk.
 This mainly involves the use of SYMBOL (the Systemic Model of Banking Originated Losses).

-The QUEST III model, developed by the JRC in collaboration with the Commission’s Directorate-General for Economic and Financial Affairs, is used to analyse the status of the EU economy and monitor the fiscal objectives of the Europe 2020 strategy.
+The GM and QUEST III model, developed by the JRC in collaboration with the Commission’s Directorate-General for Economic and Financial Affairs, are used to support the Commission in the European Semester macroeconomic and fiscal surveillance tasks.

 The RHOMOLO model, developed by the JRC in collaboration with the Commission’s Directorate-General for Regional and Urban Policy, is used for a range of impact assessments of the European Structural and Investment Funds and of the European Investment Bank's investment projects.